dkmcgrath/courses/netsec/readme.md

 ### Submission

 All work will be submitted via MarkDown documents within an internal [gitlab](https://gitlab.cecs.pdx.edu) repo.
 You will be using this repo for the rest of the term.
 This repo exists on the CECS intranet.
-You will need to add myself and the TA to this repo as Developers.
-Grades and feedback will be done via a merge request from the TA.
+You will need to add me to this repo as Developers.
+Grades and feedback will be done via a merge request from me.

-The grader for this class is Teo Coffman.
-His PDX username is `theodos`.

 ### Assignments